Spin glass phase at zero temperature in the Edwards-Anderson model: Introduction

 \subsection{Fractal dimension of the droplet boundary}

 Consider the EA model on $V= \{0,1,\ldots, L\}^d$.
 Suppose we apply a perturbation of the first kind, with perturbation parameter $p$.
 Let $A$ be the region of overturned spins, which is usually called a ``droplet''.
 Suppose that the perturbation is sufficiently large to ensure that $A$ has macroscopic size (i.e., of order $L^d$).
 What is the size of the edge boundary $\partial A$ of $A$ (i.e., the set of all edges from $A$ to $V\setminus A$)?
-If $A$ is a ``regular'' region with a ``regular'' boundary, one might expect that the size of $\partial A$ is of order $L^{d-1}$.
-However, the literature predicts that this is probably not the case~\cite{fisherhuse86, braymoore87}, in that the boundary of the droplet has some dimension $d_s$ that is strictly greater than $d-1$.
-The following theorem confirms this prediction for droplets produced by perturbations of the first kind. \begin{thm} Consider the EA model on $\{0,1,\ldots,L\}^d$ with the usual boundary and some given boundary condition, or with free or periodic boundary.
-Take any $p\in (0,1)$ and let $A$ be the region of overturned spins when the environment is given a perturbation of the first kind with parameter $p$.
-Then
+If $A$ were a regular macroscopic region, one would expect $|\partial A|$ to be of order $L^{d-1}$.
+The physics literature predicts instead that droplet interfaces in spin glasses are rougher, with an effective dimension $d_s>d-1$ \cite{fisherhuse86, braymoore87}.
+The following theorem, proved in Section \ref{fractalthmpf}, gives a rigorous lower bound of this type for droplets produced by perturbations of the first kind.
+We do not impose connectedness of the droplet; in particular, the perturbation droplet may be disconnected.